Saltiola7/Data-Analysis-Portfolio/README.md

 ## Web Scraping ETL
 Scraping job board data from multiple websites to custom job board application.

-Here a flow chart showcasing what each module does

 It was first build with the community Docker Compose setup, but was moved to Prefect.io before launch as it was a more streamlined solution for the client.

 ## Utility Scripts